Resonant forms at zero for dissipative Anosov flows: Perturbation theory

 By Lemma \ref{lemma:perturbation-theory}, $(\Lie_Y + s)^{-1}$ is uniformly bounded for $s \in V$ as a map on $\mc{H}_{rG}$ and $(\Lie_X + s)^{-1}$ is uniformly bounded as map on $\mc{H}_{rG, -1}$, if $r > C_0 + 1$.
 We would like to estimate $\Lie_X - \Lie_Y = \Lie_{X - Y}$ as a map $\mc{H}_{rG} \to \mc{H}_{rG, -1}$.
 Equivalently, we would like to estimate the norm of the operator:

-By the Calder\'on-Vaillancourt theorem \cite[Theorem 4.23]{Zworski-12}, it is well-known that the norm $\|P\|_{L^2 \to L^2}$ depends on a finite number of derivatives of the symbols of the operators in the composition.
+By the composition formula for pseudodifferential operators and the Calder\'on-Vaillancourt theorem (see \cite[Theorems 4.14 and 4.23]{Zworski-12} for these statements in the Euclidean setting), it follows that the norm $\|P\|_{L^2 \to L^2}$ depends on a finite number of derivatives of the symbols of the operators in the composition.
 Therefore if we take $N$ large enough:

 for some $C > 0$ (depending also on $r$).
 This estimate and \eqref{eq:resolvent-identity} finally show that

 is Lipschitz continuous for $s \in V$.
 Therefore, taking the limits we get:

 as maps $\mc{H}_{rG} \to \mc{H}_{rG, -2}$.
 In fact, by the above discussion (e.g. we need to use the bound $\|\Lie_{X - Y}\|_{\mc{H}_{rG, -1}, \mc{H}_{rG, -2}} \leq C\|X - Y\|_{C^N}$ for some $C > 0$), the right hand side is only continuous as a map $\mc{H}_{rG} \to \mc{H}_{rG, -3}$, since for each of the operators we lose one derivative.
 We conclude that